raig1988/budget_web3app_au/README.md

 Thats why i have built this app whose goal is to allow you to track your expenses daily Then all the info is summarized by month and per year with useful graphs that portrays in graphics your current situation.

+In addition to the functionality of the app, benefits of Web3 are included such as a NFT gating for access and minting of the project' token which can allow to create a DAO in the future to allow the project to become more decentralized.

 Tracking our expenses has been a huge financial blessing for my family and i certainly hope it will be for yours.

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description` -->